f5devcentral/xcawsedgedemoguide/terraform/README.md

     kiosk_password = <sensitive>
     kiosk_user = "administrator"

 Connect to the kiosk VM with RDP connection and update DNS Server.
 Use **kiosk_address** from the output. **administrator** as a login.
-To retrieve the password followinf command:
+To retrieve the password following command:

     terraform output kiosk_password

-Open DNS setings and use the DNS server from the output **appstack_private_ip** and any public as a Secondary DNS
+Open DNS settings and use the DNS server from the output **appstack_private_ip** and any public as a Secondary DNS

     10.125.10.39
     8.8.8.8